Find free rides and transportation for the disabled.

 Individuals with a disability or their caregivers can be provided free transportation for both emergency as well as everyday needs.
 The goal is to ensure that the client is able to live as independently as possible, so these rides are available to help meet that objective.
-Transportation for people with a physical or mental disability can be arranged by any of several different non-profit or government backed agencies as noted below.
+Transportation for people with a physical or mental disability or in a wheelchair can be arranged by any of several different non-profit or government backed agencies near you as noted below.
+Find free ride as well as handicapped transportation services for a doctor appointment, grocery shopping, medical appointments, pharmacy or other needs.

 Some of the resources are coordinated by the government, which can be the county or state where to person lives.
 However that is not the only option.
-Many non-profits as well as charities also support low income individuals with a disability by given them a ride using volunteers from the community.
+Many non-profits as well as charities also support low income individuals with a disability, anyone in a wheelchair or handicap by given them a ride using volunteers from the community.

-Some of these groups range from Agency on Aging Centers to the Salvation Army.
+Some of these groups that may be near you range from Agency on Aging Centers to the Salvation Army or private companies.
 Note while usually a ride may be provided at no cost, some of the transportation that is arranged for the disabled may require a small fee from the client, or they “suggest” a minimal donation be made.

 Charities will call these Driver Programs different names.
 The Salvation Army may refer to them as Share a Ride while a faith based church often calls them emergency services.
-Another major contributor to this service tends to be the National Aging Network, and there are offices in most counties that help both the elderly and disabled.
+Another major contributor to this service tends to be the National Aging Network, and there are offices in most counties that help both the elderly, adults with a handicap and the disabled.
 While senior citizens are a main focus, others can apply as well.
 These will be referred to as the Agency on Aging centers.

 The distances covered tend to be much smaller, but maybe a volunteer driver will bring a disabled person to a medical appointment.
 Or a trip to a meal site for the homebound, ride to a grocery store for shopping or pharmacy to pick up a medication for the disabled are other uses of the Volunteer Driver Programs.